-A large portion of the Village's net position reflects its investment in capital assets (e.g., land, building, and equipment) \$72.4 million.
+A large portion of the Village's net position reflects its investment in capital assets (e.g., land, building, and equipment) \$75.0 million.
 Net investment in capital assets is the portion of net position that related to capital assets reduced by accumulated depreciation and by any outstanding debt incurred to acquire, construct, or improve those assets, excluding unexpended debt proceeds.
 The Village uses these capital assets to provide service to the citizens; consequently, these assets are not available for future spending.

-An additional portion of the Village's net position represents resources that are subject to external restrictions on how they may be used (restricted assets) amounting to \$10.1 million; for the Village these include Capital Projects to be funded by developer contributions, Tourism, Security District, and State Forfeiture funds.
+An additional portion of the Village's net position represents resources that are subject to external restrictions on how they may be used (restricted assets) amounting to \$10.9 million; for the Village these include Capital Projects to be funded by developer contributions, Tourism, Security District, and State Forfeiture funds.

 The Unrestricted balance is intended to be a corporate style measurement of well-being (or a bottom line) for the Village and its related governmental and business-type activities.
-The unrestricted net position for the Village is \$24.3 million, with \$13.8 million for governmental activities and \$10.5 million for business-type activities.
-This is due to the results of current year operations.
+The unrestricted net position for the Village is \$32.0 million, with \$21.8 million for governmental activities and \$10.2 million for business-type activities.